Calculating the Stability of Different Surfaces of GaAsxP1-x Mixed-Crystals using the Virtual Crystal Approximation: RESULT and DISCUSSION

 \\ In Fig. \ref{fig:mesh2} the DOS of $GaAs_xP_{1-x}$ for the SCM and the VCA are plotted for $x=0.25/0.5/0.75$.
 The gray solid line is the result of the SCM and the black dashed one is for the VCA.
 The agreement is remarkable and it can be argued that the ad-hoc averaged potential creates energy landscape quite similar to that of the super-cell.
 The same has been reported by Sen and Ghosh for a different material system\cite{sen2016electronic}.
 This illustrates a strength of the VCA, it sketches the electronic states mostly correct.

 \\ For the investigation of surfaces of $GaAs_xP_{1-x}$ mixed-crystals, we calculate $\Omega$ for four cases of group-$V$ terminated surfaces: $(2 \times 2)$-2D-2H and $\beta2(2\times4)$, with both a $P$ top-layer and with an $As_xP_{1-x}$ top anion layer with the same concentration $x$ as in the underlying $GaAs_xP_{1-x}$ bulk.
 In this work we are not considering slabs with an $As$ top-layer, since we are comparing our results with experimental findings where $P$-rich surfaces are grown.
 In Fig. \ref{fig:mesh3} we show $\Omega$ vs. the concentration $x$, with $x$= 0, 0.25, 0.5, 0.75, 1.
 The circles and diamonds are for purely P-coated surfaces in the specified reconstructions whereas the +-symbols and the triangles are for surfaces with the same concentration $x$ as in the bulk (the lines are just to guide the eye).
-The overestimation of $E_{tot}$, as shown in Fig. \ref{fig:mesh1}, is a systematic/inherent problem of the VCA but the relative ordering of the data points is relevant in this case, not the absolute values.
+The curvature of $\Omega$ is somewhat surprising at first glance, because $E_{tot}$ is the leading term in eq. (\ref{eq:HminusE-2-1-1}).
+However, $\mu_{i}^{bulk}$, multiplied by the corresponding numbers of atoms, compensate for the overestimation of $E_{tot}$.
 The insets give a better view on the situation at $x=0/1$.
-At $x=0$ the data points are degenerated and ordered: because of the chosen chemical potentials the $(2 \times 2)$-2D-2H surface geometry of pure $GaP$ is energetically favored over the $\beta2(2\times4)$ one.
-On the other edge, $x=1$, the preferred configuration is the $\beta2(2\times4)$ with an $As$ top-layer.
-With the same argument as for $x=0$, the $\beta2(2\times4)$ (triangles) is preferred over the $(2 \times 2)$-2D-2H (+-symbols) -- with the same $x$ as in the bulk, i.e. a $As$ coated surface.
+At $x=0$, pure $GaP$, the data points are degenerated and ordered: because the chemical potentials have been chosen so that the $(2 \times 2)$-2D-2H surface geometry is energetically favored over the $\beta2(2\times4)$ one.
+On the other edge, $x=1$, (pure $GaAs$), the preferred configuration is the $\beta2(2\times4)$ with an $As$ top-layer -- instead of the one with the $P$ layer.
 The transition between the two surfaces $(2 \times 2)$-2D-2H and $\beta2(2\times4)$ seems to occur at high concentrations of $As$, at least $x> 0.75$.
-The $\Omega$ of the $P$-coated surfaces are larger than those of their counterparts and even the $(2 \times 2)$-2D-2H geometry (circles) is less favored than the $\beta2(2\times4)$ (diamonds).
 The figure suggests that for nearly the whole $x$-range the preferred surface reconstruction is the $(2 \times 2)$-2D-2H type with only phosphor in the surface, in conformance with the experimental findings \cite{zorn1994situ,supplie2020quantification}.
-The $P$-coated surface is also perferred over the mixed coated surface between the two $\beta2(2\times4)$ reconstructions.
-Also, for the same concentration $x$ as in the bulk the $(2 \times 2)$-2D-2H geometry is favored above the $\beta2(2\times4)$ up to $x=0.75$ at least.
-All this indicates that the surface reconstruction depends mostly on the type of anions present on the surface and not on the composition of the bulk.
+Also, for the same top layer concentration $x$ as in the bulk the $(2 \times 2)$-2D-2H geometry is favored above the $\beta2(2\times4)$ up to $x=0.75$.
+All this indicates that the surface reconstruction depends mostly on the type of anions present on the surface and less on the composition of the bulk.